bschultz1990/Launchpad/docs/MANUAL.md

 ![order_walmart_sellercentral](https://user-images.githubusercontent.com/19655298/153467342-5c0676f7-3e22-4cd9-9f4f-4e0e1f78aedd.PNG)
 Paste your order number here and proceed as normal.

+# Quick Text Menu

+Launchpad has a quick text menu you can use to insert snippets into any program.
+Trigger it by hitting `CTRL+ALT+`\` (Squiggle next to the 1).

 # Hotkeys

 If you mouse hover over a button, you will notice a tooltip with a hotkey.
 Here is a list of them if you'd like to use them in battle: